mpusz/new-project-template/README.md

   - `CMakeLists.txt` files
   - directory of project interface header files and source files including those
   - `INSTALL.md`
-2. Replace `new_project` with new project name in all `CMakeLists.txt` files and quickly start a development of something really exciting :-)
+2. Replace `new-project` with new project name in all `CMakeLists.txt` files and quickly start a development of something really exciting :-)
 3. Update `build.py` with proper packaging data